 - Who are committed to working for the sustainable development of the communities of which they are a part!

-Is this you or does it sound like someone you know?
-Contact the Nominating Committee at firstname.lastname@example.org or (718) 316-6092 ext.
+Sound like you or someone you know?
+Contact the Nominating Committee at email@example.com or (718) 316-6092 ext.
 5!
-Get the word out by printing and posting our flyer in your local spots (PDF in color here and black and white here).
+Get the word out by printing and posting our flyer in your local spots (PDF in color here, black and white here, and Version en Español here).
 Thanks for all you do!

 Are we missing anything?
 We want to make sure we select candidates that fully reflect our values and needs as a co-operative.
 At the fall annual meeting, you will have an opportunity to ask questions of the candidates at a Q&A circle.
 We are also preparing questions that the nominations committee will ask, and would love your input.
 Please email firstname.lastname@example.org (And don’t worry if you can’t think of anything in time; you will be able to ask the candidates questions at the Q&A circle at the annual meeting in the fall.)